rmaucher/tomcat-openssl/README.md

 ## Code organization

-The code under `org.apache.tomcat.jni.*` is copied as is from the tc-netty.
+The code under `org.apache.tomcat.tomcatopenssl.jni.*` is copied as is from the tc-netty.
 To compile it you need to follow the instructions provided here: https://github.com/netty/netty/wiki/Forked-Tomcat-Native

 The code uner `io.netty.*` is copied from netty